I Swap Out a Larger Irish Guitar for a Smaller More Comfortable One… I Review the Lowden S-50

 I put pickups in all my acoustic guitars.
 I like playing the guitar plugged into an acoustic amplifier (Genzler Acoustic Array Pro) facing me so that I can appreciate the output of the guitar.
 I use K&K Pure Mini pickups exclusively because they sound natural and don’t require a lot of fiddling, although an acoustic DI like an LR Baggs Venue is very helpful in the signal chain, which I have on my acoustic guitar pedalboard.

 The K&K Pure Mini is a snap to place in an acoustic guitar with a pinned bridge.
 Two of the pin holes are used to accurately place the pickup under the bridge with the use of a jig that K&K supplies in the box.
 A pinless bridge like the Lowden is built with is a more challenging installation.
 If you follow the K&K instructions, it requires drilling two small holes underneath the saddle.
 This is not for the faint of heart.
 My luthier cleared it with me and followed the instructions, including drilling the holes.
-The installation is perfect and the pick up work flawlessly.
+The installation is perfect and the pickup works flawlessly.
 I wish I could have said the same for the F-50’s installation.
-I don’t think it was done quite right as I had to really boost the gain to get the pickup to function at all, which was another irritant about that guitar.
+I don’t think it was done quite right, as I had to really boost the gain to get the pickup to function at all, which was another irritant about that guitar.

 Some Sound Samples